-Armenian traffic cop robs bank, shoots dead security guard
+Armenian traffic cop robs bank, two killed

-YEREVAN (Reuters) - A senior traffic police officer in the Armenian capital Yerevan shot and killed a security guard and injured two other people when he robbed a branch of the British HSBC bank on Thursday, police said.
+YEREVAN (Reuters) - A senior traffic police officer in the Armenian capital Yerevan shot and killed a security guard and injured two other people - one of whom died of his wounds hours later - when he robbed a branch of the British HSBC bank on Thursday, police said.

-Police named the gunman as Daniel Danielyan, the head of a traffic police unit.

-“The robber, armed with a knife, grenade and a gun, broke in the bank and injured two employees.
+“The robber, armed with a knife, grenade and a gun, broke into the bank and injured two employees.
 One of them died,” the police said in a statement.

 “The person, who committed the robbery, stole the money and fled.
 But he did not manage to run far away.”